Unmortan-Ellary/Vascura-FRONT/README.md

 Supports thinking models that use `<think></think>` tags or if your endpoint returns only the final answer (without a thinking step), enable the "Thinking Model" switch to activate compatibility mode - this ensures Web Search and other features work correctly.

 18. **Lorebook:**
-Use Lorebook System to create context entries and dynamically inject them into System Prompt as internal LLM memory.
-Injection triggering based on founded custom tags in last number of messages.
+Use Lorebook System to create text entries and dynamically inject them into System Prompt as internal LLM memory.
+Injection triggering based on founded custom tags in the last messages.

 ### allOrigins